vanesterik/mads-telemarketing-assigment/reports/20250629-kve-research-report-en.md

 }
 ```

 These hyperparameters produced the profit curve plot shown in Figure 5.
+We project the optimal threshold calculated during the cross-validation using the training set.
+This because the model should not calculate the optimal threshold based on the test set, as this is considered data leakage.

 ![Model Evaluation](model-evaluation.png)